 I guess you know, a good diet, regular exercise and a good sleep every night can keep you reasonably healthy.
 However, not many people are aware of another important element of a healthy lifestyle which is balanced attention.
 In this article, I will explain why you should take care of your attention and how it can keep you healthy.

 But first, I would like you to realise that your attention is:

 A good mother keeps her baby in the centre of her attention.
 A good teacher pays undivided attention to his/her pupils, and a good worker fully concentrates on a task.
 You recognise a good, caring doctor by feeling how s/he pays attention to you and your problem.
 Have you ever been to a nursing home?
 Full of elders forgotten by their families.
 What they dream of is someone who would simply notice them and spend some time with them.

 Your caring, undivided attention is often the best gift you can give to someone.

 Have you ever dreamed about fame, being popular and recognised?
-Most of us admire people who attract our attention like actors, musicians, politicians, famous scientists.
+Most of us admire people who attract our attention like actors, musicians, politicians and famous scientists.
 For many, it is an indicator of personal success.
-Many dream about being popular and many of us believe fame can bring happiness.
+A lot of people dream about being popular and many of us believe fame can bring happiness.
 This common belief is often up against many reports of real celebrities being very unhappy, addicted to drugs or even committing suicide.
 I would say that the biggest desires of many people are money, power and… the attention of others.

 A SOURCE OF ENERGY